sbocce/TPMC-2D/README.md

 This program comes in two versions: MAIN\_CUDA.cu and MAIN\_SERIAL.cpp.
 The CUDA version runs on NVidia GPUs with CUDA capabilities.
-On a GTX 760 it shows a speed-up of some 1600 times with respect to the serial version.
+On a GTX 760 it shows a speed-up of roughly 1600x with respect to the serial version.
 You can set single or double precision by uncommenting the proper typedef in the very beginning of the code.